Special effects of Terminator 2: Judgment Day

-The special effects of the 1991 science fiction action film Terminator 2: Judgment Day were developed by four core groups: Industrial Light & Magic (ILM), Stan Winston Studio, Fantasy II Film Effects, and 4-Ward Productions.
+The special effects of the 1991 American science fiction action film Terminator 2: Judgment Day were developed by four core groups: Industrial Light & Magic (ILM), Stan Winston Studio, Fantasy II Film Effects, and 4-Ward Productions.
 Pacific Data Images and Video Images provided some additional effects.

 Overview

 Pre-production

 While writing Terminator 2, director/writer James Cameron and his co-writer, William Wisher Jr., created a villain based on an abandoned idea Cameron had for its predecessor, The Terminator (1984).
 The T-1000 was a machine made of liquid metal who adopted the form of an average human.
 To ensure their ideas were viable with current visual effects technology, the pair frequently consulted with special effects studio Industrial Light & Magic (ILM).
 ILM had assisted on Cameron's previous film, The Abyss (1989), with realizing a water-like alien being, similar to what would become the T-1000.
 The unprecedented use of digital effects was risky, because if they did not work, then the entire film could fail.

-A ten-month schedule and approximately $15-$17 million of the film's budget were allocated to the films special effects, with $5 million separately allocated to the T-1000.
-Co-producers Stephanie Austin and B.J.
-Rack determined that the 150 of Terminator 2s visual effects could not be realized by ILM alone and the project was segmented into four core groups: ILM under special effects supervisor Dennis Muren managed the computer-generated imagery (CGI) effects, Stan Winston Studio the prosthetics and animatronics, Fantasy II Film Effects (who also worked on The Terminator) developed miniatures and optical effects, and 4-Ward Productions were responsible for creating a nuclear explosion effect.
-The cost of producing CGI and practical limitations of staff numbers meant the effect was used sparingly, appearing in 42–43 shots, alongside 50–60 practical effects.
+A ten-month schedule and approximately $15–$17 million of the film's budget were allocated to the film's special effects, with $5 million separately allocated to the T-1000.
+Co-producers Stephanie Austin and B. J. Rack determined that the 150 visual effects of Terminator 2 could not be realized by ILM alone, so the project was segmented into four core groups: ILM under special effects supervisor Dennis Muren managed the computer-generated imagery (CGI) effects, Stan Winston Studio created the prosthetics and animatronics, Fantasy II Film Effects (who also worked on The Terminator) developed miniatures and optical effects, and 4-Ward Productions was responsible for creating a nuclear explosion effect.
+The cost of producing CGI and practical limitations of staff numbers meant the technique was used sparingly, appearing in 42–43 shots, alongside 50–60 practical effects.

 A truncated three-month pre-production cycle began in July 1990, as locations were scouted and effects sequences were designed and storyboarded.
 Cameron provided storyboards for every scene, while effects designer John Bruno and artist Philip Norwood were responsible for storyboards for effects and action sequences.
 Cameron spent several hours a day over a week choreographing vehicle scenes with toy cars and trucks, filming the results, and printing out the frames for the storyboard artists to transpose.
 There was no time to properly test out practical effects before filming; if they did not work, they would have to be worked around.